 Mystery alert!
 At the moment the Aldreds of Weaver Row are elusive.

 Framework knitter John Harrison lived here with his wife Lucy (nee Carrier), daughter of Anchor and Betty (nee George).
-The couple had married in March 1826.
+The couple had married on March 28th 1826.

-John played the bassoon at the old Wesley Chapel while their eldest child Henry was a member of the same chapel’s choir.
+John played the bassoon at the old Wesley Chapel (the Cricket Ground Chapel) while their eldest child Henry was a member of the same chapel’s choir.
 Both were also members of Ilkeston Brass Band.

 Henry married ‘a sweet singer’, Ann Turton of Pimlico, daughter of lacemaker John and Hannah (nee Cordon), who “often took part in local concerts along with her friend Miss Adcock …… I used to think, while I listened to their beautiful singing, that they were sure to go to heaven”.
 (John Cartwright)

-Henry’s brothers, Thomas and John, played for Rutland Cricket Club.
+Henry’s brothers, Thomas and John, played for Rutland Cricket Club, while his sister, Sarah, married Pat Pollard in 1849.

 The youngest son was Joshua Harrison who enlisted in the 62nd Foot, 1st Battalion Wiltshire Regiment, in 1860 at the age of 18.
 Army papers show him at that time to be a lacemaker, nearly 5 feet 11 inches tall, just under 11 stones in weight, with light hazel eyes and dark brown hair.
 He had been vaccinated just before enlisting, was of good conduct and temperate.